 - Session cookies do not stay on your computer after you close your browser.

-In certain countries you may also adjust your HP.com and associated cookie preferences by using a preference manager tool available on the site you are visiting.
+In certain countries you may also adjust your HP.com and associated cookie preferences by using a preference manager tool in this Statement which is available from the site you are visiting.

 You can find information on popular browsers and how to adjust your cookie preferences in the help and support section of your browser.

 From time to time, HP will use Flash local shared objects (LSOs) to store Flash content information and preferences.
 LSOs perform similar functions to HTML browser cookies and deposit small files on your computer, which are commonly called Flash cookies.
 Flash cookies are different from browser cookies and cookie management tools provided by your browser may not remove Flash cookies.
 To learn more about Flash Cookies and how to manage the related privacy and storage settings, please visit the Adobe Systems website .